satansdeer/satansdeer.github.com/src/pages/posts/react-state/index.md

 image: state_thumb.jpg
 ---

-`state` in react is a plain javascript object used to manage data specific to some component.
+`state` in react is a plain Javascript object used to manage data specific to some component.
 Keep in mind that only data that is going to be needed for rendering should belong to the state.

 ## Contents